Kin3TiX/headfirst-c/README.md

+#headfirst-c
-#Sample problems and work from O'Reilly's Headfirst C
+Sample problems and work from O'Reilly's Headfirst C